cdk-entest/sagemaker-pipeline/readme.md

 ## Introduction

-Build a Basic ML Pipeline with SageMaker Pipeline and CodePipeline.
+Build a Basic ML Pipeline with SageMaker Pipeline and integrate with CodePipeline.

+- Option 1.
+Create a ML pipeline by sagemaker pipeline
+- Option 2.
+Create a ML pipeline by stepfunctions

 Architecture